 During today’s speech Bill Clinton said “Sixteen Years ago when I was running for President the Republicans said I was too inexperienced to be President” That’s true republicans DID say that.
 And look at what happened when he was elected, Somalia, Haiti, Rwanda etc. Its time for Mr Clinton to face the facts, when it comes right down to it, Bill Clinton WAS too inexperienced to be our Commander-in-Chief.
 Just to refresh your memory take a look at what happened in the world right after Clinton was elected.
 And ask yourself do you want Barack Obama to be the one to handle incidents like these?:

-Bill Clinton, tonight: “The Republicans said I was too young and too inexperienced to be Commander in Chief.”
+Bill Clinton, tonight: “The Republicans said I was too young and too inexperienced to be Commander in Chief.”take our poll - story continues below

 Five days after Clinton took office, a Pakistani national shot two CIA employees in their cars outside headquarters.